-(3) On February 25, 2014, our board of directors authorized the repurchase of up to \$150 million of our common stock.
-We have funded and intend to fund the repurchases through available cash resources.
+(3) On March 13, 2015, our board of directors increased the size of our current share repurchase program from up to \$150 million to up to \$300 million.
+We intend to fund the repurchases through available cash resources.
 The stock repurchase program authorizes us to purchase our common stock on the open market from time to time.
-The stock repurchases have been and will be made in a manner that complies with applicable U.S. securities laws.
-The number of shares purchased and the timing of the purchases have depended and will continue to depend on a number of factors, including share price, cash required for future business plans, trading volume and other conditions.
+The stock repurchases will be made in a manner that complies with applicable U.S. securities laws.
+The number of shares purchased and the timing of the purchases will depend on a number of factors, including share price, cash required for future business plans, trading volume and other conditions.
 We have no obligation to repurchase stock under this program and may suspend or terminate the repurchase program at any time.